 Putting the 'social' in social distancing

-It will come to no surprise to anyone that we are all spending more time on social media right now.
+It won't come to a surprise to anyone that we're all spending more time on social media right now in lockdown.

 According to App Annie, there has been a 20% increase in worldwide app usage in the first quarter of 2020, and in Italy alone during March, app downloads were up 30% on the same time last year.

 Social media is not without its flaws.
 As it has become more integrated into our lives, we often hear about the negative contributions it can have on issues like mental health, and it is certainly important that these problems continue to be addressed.
 But it’s also worth remembering that, at its heart, social media is all about connection, and this never been more apparent than in the last few weeks, as we all go online to reach the outside world.